SystemsApproach/ops/intro.rst

 described in this book takes advantage of cloud-hosted repositories, most notably GitHub, but also artifact-specific repos like DockerHub and ArtifactHub.
-We also assume complementary systems like Gerrit, which layer a code-review mechanism on top GitHub, but having direct experience with Gerrit is not critical to understanding the material.
+We also assume complementary systems like Gerrit, which layer a code-review mechanism on top of a git repository, but having direct experience with Gerrit is not critical to understanding the material.

 .. _reading_github:
 .. admonition:: Further Reading